zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

 There is no mature Haskell IDE yet.
 One thing that I (Simon) have found to work well for console-based development is [`ghcid`](https://github.com/ndmitchell/ghcid), which provides a convenient auto-reloading GHCi daemon.
-It is setup as follows.
+It is set up as follows.

 1. Install `ghcid` using `stack install ghcid` and make sure the the reported